-- (3) This policy, except where provided otherwise, does not apply in respect of the procurement of goods and services contemplated in section 110(2) of the Act, including, but not limited to - - (a) water from the Department of Water Affairs or a public entity, another municipality or a municipal entity; and - (b) electricity from Eskom or another public entity, another municipality or a municipal entity. - (c) the acquisition of services of information and communication technology, IT licences and systems in use, financial system (Linked to the transversal tender of National Treasury as per SLA), IT programs and services that the acquisition of such services be dealt with in terms of the delegated powers as provided for in the Municipality's delegation register as amended from time to time. - (d) The acquisition of services from specific vehicle agents, for repair and out of warranty services subject that the acquisition of such services be dealt with in terms of the delegated powers as provided for in the Municipality's delegation register as amended from time to time. - (e) Insurance claims, Telkom, payments to the Auditor General, refunds to individuals - (A) Notwithstanding anything to the contrary in this policy, the municipality shall not award a contract to a contractor in respect of the undertaking, carrying out or completion of any construction works or a portion thereof in terms of a competitive tender or quotation process provided for in this policy unless such contractor is registered with the Construction Industry Development Board established by section2 of the Construction Industry Development Board Act No. 32 of 2000 and holds a valid registration certificate issued by such Board or is exempted from such registration either in terms of the Act or the "CIDB Regulations".
+- (3) This policy, except where provided otherwise, does not apply in respect of the procurement of goods and services contemplated in section 110(2) of the Act, including, but not limited to - - (a) water from the Department of Water Affairs or a public entity, another municipality or a municipal entity; and - (b) electricity from Eskom or another public entity, another municipality or a municipal entity. - (4) Notwithstanding anything to the contrary in this policy, the municipality shall not award a contract to a contractor in respect of the undertaking, carrying out or completion of any construction works or a portion thereof in terms of a competitive tender or quotation process provided for in this policy unless such contractor is registered with the Construction Industry Development Board established by section 2 of the Construction Industry Development Board Act No. 32 of 2000 and holds a valid registration certificate issued by such Board or is exempted from such registration either in terms of the Act or the "CIDB Regulations".

-Amendment and adoption of the supply chain management policy
+3. Amendment and adoption of the supply chain management policy